WTA Oslo Open

 The Oslo Open was a women's professional tennis tournament held in Oslo, Norway.
-The event was part of the Women's Tennis Association (WTA) Tour and was played only once, in 1991.
-It was classed as a Tier V event, and it was competed on an indoor carpet surface.
+The event was part of the Women's Tennis Association (WTA) Tour and was played only once, in February 1991.
+It was classed as a Tier V event, and it was played on an indoor carpet surface.
 Catarina Lindqvist won the singles competition and Claudia Kohde-Kilsch and Silke Meier won the doubles; Raffaella Reggi finished runner-up in both events.
 There was a total prize money on offer of US$100,000.
-Tournament Director was Ole Jacob Johansen.
+Tournament director was Ole Jacob Johansen.